Optimal Control for a Class of Infinite Dimensional Systems Involving an $L^\infty$-term in the Cost Functional: Numerical realization

 \subsection{Method}

-The numerical realization is based on a Newton method for the reduced formulation.
-In order to reach the attraction area for the Newton's method, first some Barzilai-Borwein gradient steps are performed (see~\cite{BB} for instance).
+The numerical realization is based on a optimize then discretize approach using Newton's method for the reduced formulation.
+For this purpose we need the first and second order sensitivity information which was obtained in Propositions \ref{propJ1} and \ref{propJ2}, as well as the optimality conditions of Proposition~\ref{Prop3}.
+For ease of computations we did not realize numerically the norm constraint, and thus the expressions of the derivatives in Propositions~\ref{propJ1} and~\ref{propJ2} hold for $J$, as well as the optimality conditions of Proposition~\ref{Prop3} (with $\lambda = 0$).
+In order to reach the region of attraction for Newton's method, first some Barzilai-Borwein gradient steps are performed (see~\cite{BB} for instance), and these steps are initialized with the Armijo rule.
 In these gradient steps, only two inner products are computed for each step.
-Next, when the norm of the gradient is small enough, we switch to the full-step Newton's algorithm, which is faster (quadratic convergence), but demands one linear system solve at each iteration.
-Switching to the gradient step is monitored by the norm of the gradient given by
+Next, when the norm of the gradient is small enough, we switch to the full-step Newton algorithm, which is faster, but demands one linear system solve at each iteration.
+Switching to the Newton step is monitored by the norm of the gradient given by

 The integral above is approximated by the trapezoidal rule.
 The algorithm then performed is the following:

 \FloatBarrier